 - Whole pepperoncini peppers - the peppers are mild and get even milder when cooked.
 They really are the star of the roast so don't skimp on these.
 We love to add in more than other recipes suggest, the jar liquid gets added too!

-In a large skillet over medium-high heat, heat the olive oil.
+Step 1: In a large skillet over medium-high heat, heat the olive oil.
+Sear the beef roast for 2-3 minutes on each side.

-Remove the roast and put it into the bottom of the crockpot.
+Step 2: Remove the roast and put it into the bottom of the crockpot.
 Scrape up the little browned bits at the bottom of the pan and add these little bits to the crockpot as well.

-Cut the butter into 1 tablespoon pats and lay it on top of the roast.
+Step 4: Cut the butter into 1 tablespoon pats and lay it on top of the roast.
+Add the whole pepperoncini peppers, carrots, and potatoes to the pot.

-Put the lid on the slow cooker and cook the roast for 8 hours on low.
+Step 6: Put the lid on the slow cooker and cook the roast for 8 hours on low.
 When done, the Mississippi-style pot roast should be easy to shred and be falling apart when you pull it.
 If not, continue cooking until it is fork-tender.

-Serve the Mississippi pot roast with vegetables as is or alongside grits, rice, cauliflower rice, roasted vegetables, or a simple salad.
+Serve the pot roast with vegetables as is or alongside grits, rice, cauliflower rice, roasted vegetables, or a simple salad.
 Enjoy!

 - If you are pressed for time you can skip the sear and go straight for the slow cooker.
 You will lose a little bit of flavor, but the roast will still be delicious.